fcannizzaro/genshin-deck/README.md

 ## Authentication

-This tool use the HoyoLAB cookies to obtain the info about your game instance.
+This tool use the HoYoLAB cookies to obtain the info about your game instance.

-- Rembember to set this option in your hoyolab account > battle chronicle
+- Remember to set this option in your hoyolab account > battle chronicle

 ![note](https://github.com/fcannizzaro/genshin-daily-stream-deck/blob/main/media/note.png?raw=true)